 The proposed rule change does not materially affect the process, but does potentially limit the AER's discretion in determining the negotiated service criteria.
-It may also detract from the current clarity fo the Rules.
+It may also detract from the current clarity of the Rules.

-7.4 Draft conclusion
+7.4 Final determination

 Overall, the Commission considers that changing the word "should" to "must" in the rules is unlikely to lead to a material change in efficiency and thus will not contribute to the NEO.
+Adopting the proposed drafting would also alter the legal framework which currently exists in the rules and could have unintended impacts on the interpretation of other pricing principles.